-NANCY WEISS seems they were from a different era, not merely a different century.
+NANCY WEISS My parents died so long ago, it seems they were from a different era, not merely a different century.
 My father-in-law loved food, but was often disappointed by what I cooked.
 Even in his late 80's, he would rally to carve the holiday bird and when he had taken a bite, put down his fork and say, "The turkey is dry."
 I was annoyed and hurt, but looking back, I remember his holiday routine fondly.
 Through the years, we've shared meals with many people, some related by blood and many by affection.
 Friends have played the role of family for me on holidays and deepen my gratitude for all the forms of belonging and connection that come along if we are open to them.
 Last year, I shared a poem from Rev. Max Coots, Minister Emeritus of the Unitarian Universalist Church in Canton, N.Y., where my husband and I lived years ago.
 Max died in 2009, and the church gave me permission to share his poem.
 The reaction from readers was so lively that I decided it should become a local tradition.
-Here is: A Praver of Thanksgiving (sometimes called the Vegetable Prayer) Let us give thanks...
+Here is: A Prayer of Thanksgiving (sometimes called the Vegetable Prayer) Let us give thanks...

-For generous friends with hearts as big as hubbards And smiles as bright as their blossoms:

-For feisty friends as tart as apples; For continuous friends, who like scallions and cucumbers, Keep reminding us we had them; For crotchety friends as sour as rhubarb and as indestructible; For handsome friends, who are as gorgeous as eggplants As elegant as a row of corn- and the others As plain as potatoes, and so good for vou.

-For funny friends, who are as silly as Brussel sprouts And as amusing as Jerusalem Artichokes.
+For generous friends with hearts as big as hubbards And smiles as bright as their blos- For feisty friends as tart as apples; For continuous friends, who like scallions and cucumbers, Keep reminding us we had them; For crotchety friends as sour as rhubarb and as indestructible; For handsome friends, who are as gorgeous as eggplants As elegant as a row of corn- and the As plain as potatoes, and so good for For funny friends, who are as silly as Brussel sprouts And as amusing as Jerusalem Artichokes.

-And serious friends as complex as cauliflower ive.
-If we need help, they're there for us even in these times of inflation.
-Just today we have so many donations.
-We know foster homes to care for some And as intricate as onions; For friends as unpretentious as cabbages, - As subtle as summer squash and as persistent as parsley, - As delightful as dill and endless as zucchini, and who like parsnips - Can be counted on to see you through the long winter; - For old friends, nodding like sunflowers in the evening time - And young friends coming on as fast as radishes: - For loving friends, who wind around us like tendrils. - And hold us despite our blights, wilts and witherings. - And finally for those friends now gone, like gardens past, - That have been harvested, but who fed us in their times That we might have life thereafter.
+And serious friends as complex as cauliflower And as intricate as onions; For friends as unpretentious as cabbages, As subtle as summer squash and as persistent as parsley, As delightful as dill and endless as zucchini, and who like parsnips Can be counted on to see you through the long winter; For old friends, nodding like sunflowers in the evening time And young friends coming on as fast as radishes:

+For loving friends, who wind around us like tendrils.

+And hold us despite our blights, wilts and witherings.

+And finally for those friends now gone, like gardens past, That have been harvested, but who fed us in their times That we might have life thereafter.
 For all these we give thanks.